-- How can I manage an uncooperative employee with rare skills whom I would not be able to replace?
+- How can I manage uncooperative employees with rare skills whom I would not be able to replace?

-- The ability to have a fruitful dialogue with people who’s view and values are opposed to your own
+- The ability to have a fruitful dialogue with people whose view and values are opposed to your own

 - The ability to be patient and perseverant without effort

 - The ability to act with strength, courage, and directness without aggression